 18thC Welsh Fiddle

-Fiddling reached its peak of popularity in the 18thC, when the Isle if Anglesey alone is said to have had over 40 fiddlers.
-Morris Edward left a list of tunes from his wide-ranging repertoire in around 1717; of 379 titles less than a quarter were Welsh.
-By contrast Morris Edward’s collection from 1778 was around three quarters Welsh, though that may be because of his own particular interest in Welsh tunes; certainly the 18th C seems to have seen a steady decline in the use of Welsh tunes.
+Fiddling reached its peak of popularity in the 18thC, when the Isle of Anglesey alone is said to have had over 40 fiddlers.
+Among them was Richard Morris , who left a list of tunes from his wide-ranging repertoire in around 1717; of 379 titles less than a quarter were Welsh.
+By contrast Morris Edwards' collection from 1778 was around three quarters Welsh, though that may be because of his own particular interest in Welsh tunes; certainly the 18th C seems to have seen a steady decline in the use of Welsh tunes.
 Marches, hornpipes, jigs, minutes and 3/4 tunes are all represented but, unlike their English or Irish counterparts, Welsh fiddlers seem to have played very few reels.

-John Thomas left a large collection from around 1752.
+John Thomas left a large collection-over 400 tunes-from around 1752.
 He was based in mid-Wales, it has a large and varied scope, covering everything from 16thC Welsh tunes, to Handel, Playford and recipes for cooking trout.

 Towards the end of the 18thC, the grip on Nonconformist religion on Wales was such that the fiddle, associated as it was with drinking dancing, the devil and all his earthly pleasures was hounded out, to be replaced by choral singing and the harp, smugly clinging to its angelic connotations.
 In the early 19th C, when English West Gallery fiddlers were merrily pelting the congregations with orange peel, the Welsh fiddler was already all but extinct.
 Only a few gypsy families, self-appointed outlaws from Welsh society, managed to maintain any of the tradition, and if the early 20thC collectors with their notebooks and sound recorders ever made it to Wales, they didn’t find the gypsies.
 As a result, even though we have a reasonable knowledge of the repertoire used by Welsh fiddle players, we have very little idea of style.